 Bread.
 How would we ever survive without it?
+Like this lovely crusty wholemeal and rye bread?
 Okay, maybe that’s just me giving away my addiction to all things yeasty!

-I used to think that white bread was my favourite, but since looking for ways to make my diet a little healthier, I have to say that the ones I make that include rye, wholemeal and other heavier flours have a ton more of flavour.
+I used to think that white bread was my favourite, but since looking for ways to make my diet a little healthier, I have to say that the ones I make which include wholegrains and heavier flours like rye, have a ton more of flavour.
 My youngest son (he’s eight) describes this bread as his absolute favourite – so when your kids like your healthier attempts at baking, everyone wins!

-This gorgeous rustic-looking bread is the perfect accompaniment to soups, casseroles or a summer salad and great when toasted.
+This gorgeous rustic-looking crusty wholemeal and rye bread is a great accompaniment for soups, casseroles or a summer salad and great when toasted.
 It also freezes really well!

 - 30g fresh yeast